RC Glider Wing Setups

 I've been flying rc gliders for many years, in fact slope soaring is my preferred sector of radio control flying.
-And as a glider guider I've come to learn about full house wing setups and how each function effects your glider's flight characteristics.
+And as a "glider guider" I've come to learn about full house wing setups and how each function effects your glider's flight characteristics.

-So the aim of this page is to introduce you to these different functions, and hopefully when the time comes you will have a good understanding of what each wing function does and how you can use them to your benefit.
+So the aim of this article is to introduce you to these different functions, and hopefully when the time comes you will have a good understanding of what each wing function does and how you can use them to your benefit.

 To state the obvious, non-powered rc gliders rely solely on different types of air movement and lift to keep airborne.
 By using the flaps and ailerons in various ways it is possible to dynamically change the way the wing generates lift, and thus the glider's flight performance can be changed.

-Whether extra speed is needed through a turn, or extra lift required while cruising through thermals, having a well set up wing will help you get much more out of your glider.
+Whether extra speed is needed through a turn, or extra lift required while hunting thermals, having a well set up wing will help you get much more out of your glider.

-The beauty of today's modern computer radios is that all manner of programmable mixing is possible and many radios have glider-specific mixes and programmes.
+The beauty of today's modern computer radios is that all manner of programmable mixing is possible, and many radios have glider-specific mixes and programmes.

 Camber is used, for example, when a thermal has been found and you want to squeeze as much lift generation out of your glider wing as possible.

-Reflex : reflex is the opposite to camber and when activated the flaps and ailerons all move upwards slightly, in unison.
+Reflex is the opposite to camber and when activated the flaps and ailerons all move upwards slightly, in unison.
 Changing the airfoil in this way results in the glider becoming more 'slippery' through the air, hence you get a slight increase in speed.
 The penalty here is slightly reduced lift, so you wouldn't want to use a reflexed wing to circle in thermals.

 Reflex can also be brought in to use for inverted flight, to create additional lift (essentially inverted camber).

 How you operate camber and reflex on the transmitter will be down to the type of switches/sliders available to you, and your own personal preference.

-When Crow is activated the flaps drop down and both ailerons deflect upwards, all at the same time.
+When Crow is activated both flaps drop down and both ailerons deflect upwards, all at the same time.
 This gives a very effective combination of drag from the flaps and reduced lift from the up ailerons, now acting as spoilers.
 The result is that a fast-flying glider can be slowed right down and, when landed well, can be brought in with very little forward airspeed.

-It's common for crow braking to be operated by the throttle stick of the TX, although having it on a switch or slider is perfectly acceptable.
+It's common for crow braking to be operated by the throttle stick of the Tx, although having it on a switch or slider is perfectly acceptable.

-It's usually necessary to mix some degree of elevator compensation with crow braking; a glider will likely pitch upwards, sometimes drastically, when crow is activated and having the elevators deflect downwards automatically is very helpful, and gives you one less thing to think about.
+It's usually necessary to mix some degree of down-elevator compensation with crow braking.
+A glider will likely pitch upwards, sometimes drastically, when crow is activated because of the sudden increase in lift caused by the deflected flaps.

-Full span ailerons: here the flaps are mixed to operate with the ailerons in such a way that each flap moves in conjunction with its neighbouring aileron, effectively turning the whole trailing edge of the wing in to one long aileron, thus greatly increasing roll response.
+Here the flaps are mixed to operate with the ailerons in such a way that each flap moves in conjunction with its neighbouring aileron, effectively turning the whole trailing edge of the wing in to one long aileron, thus greatly increasing roll response.

 It's a good idea to set the flap deflection (throw) to less than that of the aileron; by doing so you are reducing the amount of drag caused by the flap.
 Having the flap deflect to about 2/3 the aileron deflection is a good starting point, and then tweak as necessary.

-If mixing full span ailerons, it's a good idea to have them switchable on/off for different flight modes.
+If mixing full-span ailerons, it's a good idea to have them switchable on/off for different flight modes.
 For example, I always deactivate them (i.e. return to normal ailerons only) when landing so that the crow braking flap deflection is not upset by aileron input.